 Editor’s note: This article was last updated on 1 September 2023 to include tips for optimizing your IDEA for React Native and to update information on the Visual Studio Code editor.

-Since its initial release in 2015, React Native has become a popular framework for developing native apps.
-It is popular for many reasons, including the large and active community, availability of frameworks, and component libraries being built to support more native features.
+Since its initial release in 2015, React Native has gained significant popularity as a framework for developing apps that work on multiple platforms.
+This framework is known for its thriving community, a wide range of libraries and frameworks, and the availability of component libraries that support native features.